-Nfield CAPI for Android is designed to run on Android tablets and phones.
+Nfield CAPI is designed to run on Android tablets and phones.
 With so many different Android devices to choose from it is good to understand the considerations that are of importance when making the decision to go for one device or the other.

 And with so many differences in usage, there is no device that is best for everyone.
 Which device is best suited for you depends completely on the kind of surveys that you run, the environment in which your interviewers work, how you want to depreciate your devices and many more factors.
 This document tries to help you identify some of the choices you will need to make when selecting a device to support your face2face interviewing business.

-Nfield CAPI for Android cannot run on any Android device.
+Nfield CAPI cannot run on any Android device.
 Some devices are so cheap, that they just do not have enough processing or memory power to run Nfield interviews.
 Also manufacturers sometimes experiment with the specs of their machines with the result that they run Android but not all the apps from the app store.

 Make sure that you test the devices that you intend to use for fieldwork before you buy them.
 Ask your supplier for a test machine, download the Nfield CAPI app and perform a test interview.
 If this works, and the speed is to your liking, order the devices; if not, then you know that this device is not for you.

 To use the latest Nfield app and templates, NIPO recommends that you use Android devices with these specs: